 Recently, LOM has started a new division called LOM instruments, dedicated to releasing experimental software and hardware instruments.

 We take care in choosing more responsible options in our manufacturing process, both ecological and social.
 For example, we choose local circuit board manufacturers over cheaper Chinese ones, both for quality of the work but also environmental impact and more strict regulations related to chemicals.
-We source our parts from manfucaturers which care about conflict mineral issues (AVX, Kemet).
+We source our parts from manufacturers that care about conflict mineral issues (AVX, Kemet).

-We re-use packaging materials such as bubblewrap and styrofoam.
+We re-use packaging materials such as bubble wrap and styrofoam.
 We use paper packaging tapes, so our shipping boxes can be recycled “as is” through standard recycling paper bins.
-We also have an option for our customers to opt-in for recycled packaging, which means used zip-lock bags will be used to pack our instruments instead of new ones.

 All LOM instruments are assembled, checked for quality and packed in Bratislava, Slovakia, either by us or by robots.
 Uši capsules and cabling are made in Japan.
 We use high-quality, long-lasting, gold-plated Neutrik connectors made in Lichtenstein.
 We generally try to avoid third-world sourced manufacturing, whereever possible – although some parts are just impossible to source elsewhere.